This degree focuses on the systems and software for analysing geographic data about the world around us.

-The degree is very hands on, with plenty of opportunities to use our state-of-the-art equipment, particularly on our residential field course in the Lake District.
+You will have opportunities to develop your practical skills, using state-of-the-art equipment, particularly on our residential field course in the Lake District.

 Another major aspect of the degree is an independent research project that helps you develop research skills and explore a topic that interests you in depth.

 You will take part in regular practicals in and around Newcastle, as well having opportunities to attend residential field courses around the UK.
 These include:

 Newcastle has strong industry links with a variety of companies in the land survey, offshore survey and GIS sectors.

 This is reflected in the availability of work placements and sponsorship opportunities for our students.

 Graduates from our degree are highly sought after by industry: